canarytrace/documentation/docs/guides/architecture.md

 ### Browser instance

 Browser is separated from Canarytrace and has fixed setup of resources.
 Is very important so that the browser has enough resources.
-Práce s webovou aplikací nesmí být ovlivněna externími procesy.
+Work with web application must not be affected be external processes.

 Canarytrace and a browser are in the POD on localhost and thanks to we controll browser via devTools and use his API.
-The advantage is that the canarytration has access to all browser activities.
+The advantage of this is that the Canarytrace has access to all browser activities.

 **Main responsibility**